Wick: An overdue introduction

 - <>.input -> <>.output

 These configuration files are the source of truth.
 Even WebAssembly components — which can define their own exports — can’t run in a wick context with anything but the interfaces defined in the definition.
 This constraint lets tools query and assert against components without parsing myriad languages or inspecting any of a component’s internals.
-Tools like wick list
+Tools like wick list, for example.

 Running components from the command line